chthollys/billiardSimulation/README.md

   - `applyForce()`: Applies force to a ball, setting it in motion.
   - `checkCollision()`: Checks for collisions with other balls.
   - `resolveCollision()`: Handles collision response with another ball, applying physics calculations to adjust velocity based on normal and tangential components.
+  - `checkCollisionWithTrapezium()`: Checks for collisions with trapezium-shaped table walls.
+  - `resolveCollisionWithTrapezium()`: Resolves collisions with trapezium-shaped table walls.
   - `update()`: Updates position based on velocity, applies friction, and checks for wall collisions.

 ### 3. `CueStick` Class